 You plagiarize when you take someone's ideas or words and pass them off as your own.
 It's a fancy word for copying.
 When you write your first research paper, your teacher will probably spend some time explaining why you shouldn't plagiarize — and the consequences if you do.

 It's not illegal to plagiarize but it's morally wrong, and it might just get you tossed out of school.
-If you're writing something and include word-for-word something you've read and don't attribute the words or ideas to that writer, you are plagiarizing.
+If you're writing something and include someone else's words or ideas without attribution, you are plagiarizing.
 The origins of the word are said to mean "one who kidnaps the child of another" — which certainly gives a sense of the gravity of the charge.
 After all, some writers do consider their words to be their babies.